Please read the following important terms and conditions before placing an order for Goods with Hartley Botanic, Inc.

 1.1 If you buy Goods from us you agree to be legally bound by this Contract.
 The order you place with us constitutes an offer to purchase Goods in accordance with this Contract.

 1.2 For clarity, these terms and conditions apply to sales made to consumers.
-They do not apply to business customers.

 1.3 This Contract is available only in the English language; which is the language that shall be controlling this Contract in all respects.
 Any translation into other languages shall be for guidance purposes only and shall be of no force or effect in the interpretation of the Contract or in a determination of the intent of either party.